MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ----------------------

-### Duplicate indexes (peer groups)

-TODO: change title to "peer groups" first
+### Peer groups

-There might be rows which agree on both the PARTITION BY key and the ORDER BY key (the index).
+There might be rows which agree on both the PARTITION BY key and the ORDER BY key (the index of the prefix sum).
 These groups of rows are called _peer groups_.

 Framed window functions in GROUPS or RANGE frame mode as well as the RANK, DENSE_RANK, PERCENT_RANK, and CUME_DIST functions compute the same output for all the rows inside a peer group.
 This is easy to handle, since we can simply deduplicate the indexes and compute one result for each index (and then join with the original data on the index).
 Note that the sums of each peer group (i.e., the input to `aggregate`) need to be precomputed by a standard grouped aggregation.
 (FIRST_VALUE and LAST_VALUE are handled specially as explained above.)